 Treatment for scoliosis is based on the skeletal maturity of the patient.
 That is, how much more the patient’s expectations of growth, as well as on the degree of curvature.
 The younger the patient and the bigger the curve, the more likely the curve is to progress.
 For patients with idiopathic scoliosis, there are three options for treatment.
 These options are observation, bracing, and surgery.
-Many other forms of treatment have been tested, including electrical stimulation, physical therapy, and various manual manipulation techniques, but none have been proven to be effective.
+There are many other forms of treatment.
+In fact, this includes electrical stimulation, physical therapy, and various manual manipulation techniques, but none are as successful and effective.

-The degree of curvature in the spine, or scoliosis, is measured on x-rays by what is known as the Cobb method, and this is accurate to within 3 to 5 degrees.
+The degree of curvature in the spine, or scoliosis, is measured on x-rays by what is known as the Cobb method.
+This is accurate to within 3 to 5 degrees.

 In cases of curves that are less than 10 degrees, there is very little chance of the condition getting any worse.
-In fact this is not even considered to be scoliosis, but instead spinal asymmetry.
+In fact this is not even scoliosis, but instead spinal asymmetry.
 Most of the time these cases will not require any treatment, but at regular physician check-ups throughout childhood, the physician should determine whether or not the curvature has progressed at all.

 Curves that are 20 to 30 degrees in a growing child should require monitoring every 4 to 6 months to see if they are worsening.
 Any curves over 30 degrees in a growing child will require treatment, usually in the form of a back brace.
 Using a brace is intended to stop the growth of a curve, but will not correct the degree of curvature that already exists.
-The use of the brace is discontinued when the child stops growing.
+The use of the brace is no longer effective when the child stops growing.

 Patients with curves of greater than 50 degrees sometimes continue to progress after the child’s growth has stopped.
 Therefore the objective of any treatment is to get the child into adulthood with less than a 50 degree curvature.